MidgetJake/UniversalDiscordNotifier/README.md

 ---
 ## Other Setup

-As the collection notification uses the chat messageBuilder to determine when a collection log item has been added, these messages need to be enable in game.
+As the collection notification uses the chat message to determine when a collection log item has been added, these messages need to be enable in game.
 You can find this option in `Settings > All Settings > Chat > Collection log - New addition notification`

 ![img.png](img.png)